Furniture’s Role in the Modernization of the Workplace

 Tattoo offers a dynamic solution to shifts in business without requiring new floor plans, additional parts or installation services.
 Rather, Tattoo empowers workspace change and supports unique work styles.
 The elements are easy to arrange and rearrange as roles and responsibilities evolve – team members have the flexibility to configure their workplace and/or individual workspace any way they want.
 And that can improve employee well-being and support recruitment, retention and productivity.

-I’m looking forward to sharing the thought and inspiration around this award-winning collection as I travel with our teams throughout the field.
+We're looking forward to sharing the thought and inspiration around this award-winning collection as we travel with our teams throughout the field.
 For a sneak peek, watch the video.
 Let us know what you think!